w3f/Grants-Program/applications/polkadot.md

 **Similar Projects in Polkadot:**

-- **KILT Protocol**: Provides decentralized identifiers, but not journalism-specific.
-We'll integrate with KILT for DID infrastructure while adding journalistic credential workflows.
+- **KILT Protocol**: Provides decentralized identifiers and attestation infrastructure.
+We're **building on top of KILT** as our foundational identity layer, adding journalism-specific attestation workflows and credential schemas (CTypes).
 - **Litentry**: Focuses on identity aggregation across chains.
 Our project's complementary - we provide the journalism credential layer that could be aggregated by Litentry.
 - **Subsocial**: Decentralized social network on Substrate, but not privacy-focused for high-risk users.
+- **Astar/Moonbeam**: We deploy on these contract platforms rather than competing with them.

 **Our Differentiation:**

-- Journalism-specific pallets tailored to press freedom workflows
+- Journalism-specific attestation schemas (CTypes) on KILT tailored to press freedom workflows
+- Contracts-first approach reduces operational complexity vs. running a parachain
-- Zero-knowledge credentials that prove journalistic accreditation without revealing identity
+- Zero-knowledge credential patterns that prove journalistic accreditation without revealing identity
 - Threat model designed for authoritarian regimes (not just censorship resistance but physical safety)
-- Integration with existing press freedom organizations for credential issuance
+- Integration path for existing press freedom organizations via KILT attestation workflows
+- Optional FRAME pallet for parachains wanting native integration

 **Similar Projects in Other Ecosystems:**